Souraevshing/lit-student-tracker/README.md

 - Need to quickly access a particular function without going through the full flow

 This dual approach gives users flexibility in how they interact with the admission process!

+### ✅ Changes done

+- Added validation to the overall app.
+- Bug fixed for showing current user and not stale user.
+- Download id card of student as pdf.